Skip to content

 I’ve seen everything from a one-page sales sheet to a 100-page book called a “white paper.”

-• Front matter at start: cover, contents page, executive summary
+• Front matter: cover, contents page, executive summary

-• Back matter at end: conclusions, call-to-action, about the company, sources
+• Back matter: conclusions, call-to-action, about the company, sources

 That means the final page count is usually 12 to 16 pages total.